tenzir/tenzir/web/docs/operators/enrich.md

 A comma-separated list of fields, type extractors, or concepts to match.

+### `--replace`

+Replace the given fields with their respective context, omitting all meta-information.

 ### `--filter`

-An optional flag that enables the operator to filter events that do not contain a context.
+Filter events that do not match the context.

+This option is incompatible with `--replace`.

+### `--separate`

+When multiple fields are provided, e.g., when using `--field :ip` to enrich all IP address fields, duplicate the event for every provided field and enrich them individually.

 ### `<context-options>`